lozinskaya/graphql-api-books/README.md

 ## Modules

-Author - module with schema, query, mutation for Authors Book - module with schema, query, mutation for Books Publisher - module with schema, query, mutation for Authors Common - common module witch imports author, book and publisher modules for resolve fields
+Author - module with schema, query, mutation for Authors<br />
+Book - module with schema, query, mutation for Books<br />
+Publisher - module with schema, query, mutation for Authors<br />
+Common - common module witch imports author, book and publisher modules for resolve fields

 ## Installation with docker